Shapur I: Roman campaigns

-Second Roman war

-Shapur I invaded Mesopotamia in 250 but again, serious trouble arose in Khorasan and Shapur I had to march over there and settle its affair.
+Philip later broke the treaty and seized lost territory, Shapur I invaded Mesopotamia in 250 but again, serious trouble arose in Khorasan and Shapur I had to march over there and settle its affair.

 Having settled the affair in Khorasan he resumed the invasion of Roman territories, and later annihilated a Roman force of 60,000 at the Battle of Barbalissos.
 He then burned and ravaged the Roman province of Syria and all its dependencies.

 Shapur I then reconquered Armenia, and incited Anak the Parthian to murder the king of Armenia, Khosrov II.
 Anak did as Shapur asked, and had Khosrov murdered in 258; yet Anak himself was shortly thereafter murdered by Armenian nobles.
 Shapur then appointed his son Hormizd I as the "Great King of Armenia".
 With Armenia subjugated, Georgia submitted to the Sasanian Empire and fell under the supervision of a Sasanian official.
 With Georgia and Armenia under control, the Sasanians' borders on the north were thus secured.

 During Shapur's invasion of Syria he captured important Roman cities like Antioch.
-The Emperor Valerian (253–260) marched against him and by 257 Valerian had recovered Antioch and returned the province of Syria to Roman control.
-The speedy retreat of Shapur's troops caused Valerian to pursue the Persians to Edessa, but they were defeated, and Valerian, along with the Roman army that was left, was captured by Shapur Shapur then advanced into Asia Minor and managed to capture Caesarea, deporting 400,000 of its citizens to the southern Sasanian provinces.
+The emperor Valerian (253–260) marched against him and by 257 Valerian had recovered Antioch and returned the province of Syria to Roman control.
+The speedy retreat of Shapur's troops caused Valerian to pursue the Persians to Edessa, but they were defeated, and Valerian, along with the Roman army that was left, was captured by Shapur Shapur then advanced into Asia Minor and managed to capture Caesarea, deporting hundred upon thousands of Roman citizens to the Sasanian empire.
+He used these captive Roman citizens to build a dyke near Shushtar, called "Caesar's dyke".

-The victory over Valerian is presented in a mural at Naqsh-e Rustam, where Shapur is represented on horseback wearing royal armour and a crown.
+The victory over Valerian is presented in a mural at Naqsh-e Rustam, where Shapur is represented on horseback wearing royal armor and a crown.
 Before him kneels a man in Roman dress, asking for grace.
 The same scene is repeated in other rock-face inscriptions.

 Christian tradition has Shapur I humiliating Valerian, infamous for his persecution of Christians, by the King of Kings using the Emperor as a footstool to mount his horse, and they claim he later died a miserable death in captivity at the hands of the enemy.
-However, just as with the above-mentioned Gilaks deported to the East by Shapur, the Persian treatment of prisoners of war was unpleasant but honourable, drafting the captured Romans and their Emperor into their army and deporting them to a remote place, Bishapur in Khuzistan, were they were settled as a garrison and built a weir with bridge for Shapur.
+However, just as with the above-mentioned Gilaks deported to the East by Shapur, the Persian treatment of prisoners of war was unpleasant but honorable, drafting the captured Romans and their Emperor into their army and deporting them to a remote place, Bishapur in Khuzistan, where they were settled as a garrison and built a weir with bridge for Shapur.

 However, the Persian forces were later defeated by the Roman officer Balista and the lord of Palmyra Septimius Odaenathus, who captured the royal harem.
 Shapur plundered the eastern borders of Syria and returned to Ctesiphon, probably in late 260.
 In 264 Septimius Odaenathus reached Ctesiphon, but failed to take the city.

 The Colossal Statue of Shapur I, which stands in the Shapur Cave, is one of the most impressive sculptures of the Sasanian Empire.